-On February 15th, Respawn Entertainment announced that it had opened up the Titanfall Beta to everyone through Xbox One (Respawn Entertainment, 2013).
+On February 15th, Respawn Entertainment announced that it had opened up the Titanfall Beta to everyone through Xbox One (Respawn Entertainment, 2014).
 The Titanfall beta client is available through the demos section of Xbox LIVE.
-The game is set to officially launch on March 11th, and with primary testing already complete, the open beta test will serve as a stress test for the servers, an opportunity to flush out any remaining issues, and a solid bit of promotion for a game that has been hyped for months.
+The game is set to officially launch on March 11th, and with primary testing already complete, the open beta test will serve as a stress test for the servers.
+It is an opportunity to flush out any remaining issues and provide some last minute promotion for a game that has already been hyped for months.

 Since its announcement during the Xbox Global Media Briefing at E3 2013, Titanfall has been touted as one of the marquee titles for the Xbox One.
 Things have been relatively quiet since the hectic weeks heading into and following the console’s release on November 23rd, but Titanfall promises to rejuvenate the Xbox One and perhaps convince more Xbox fans to finally make the jump.
 However, while pending launch is exciting in its own right, the Titanfall Beta could also be a sign of things to come.